ckormanyos/Osek_pi_spigot_metal/README.md

 # Software Details

-In this project, $100,001$ decmal digits of $\pi$ (i.e., one-hundred-thousand-and-1) are computed with an order $N^2$ pi-spigot algorithm.
+In this project, $100,001$ decmal digits of $\pi$ (i.e., one-hundred-thousand-and-1) are computed with a spigot algorithm.

-The spigot calculation has quadratic numerical complexity and is (for high digit counts) generally considered slower than some other popular calculation methods such as AGM.
+The spigot calculation has quadratic numerical complexity (order $N^2$) and is (for high digit counts) generally considered slower than some other popular calculation methods such as AGM.
-The one-hundred-thousand-and-1 decimal digit pi calculation requires slightly under 30 minutes on this target system.
+The one-hundred-thousand-and-1 decimal digit $\pi$ calculation requires slightly under 30 minutes on this target system.

 The microcontroller boots and performs static initialization via self-written